pelotech/drone-helm3/docs/parameter_reference.md

   timeout: 2m # timeout will be 2 minutes
 ```

-If the environment contains both the prefixed and non-prefixed forms, drone-helm3 will use the prefixed form.
+If the environment contains both the prefixed and non-prefixed forms, drone-helm3 will use the prefixed form:

 ```yaml
 settings: